 OISE distance education students and instructors have access to all OISE Library materials.

-Library materials which can be borrowed will be shipped by courier to students and instructors residing outside of the GTA.
+Library materials which can be borrowed will be shipped by courier to students and instructors residing 75 km or more outside of the GTA.

 Materials which cannot be borrowed, including portions of reference books and print journals, will be scanned by library staff.
 An email will be sent to you including a link, allowing you to view and print materials for a limited time.
 Patrons will be advised of any copyright restrictions.